-We will start by saying this: If you are reading this article, you are a motivated individual.
-How do we know this?
+I will start by saying this: If you are reading this article, you are a motivated individual.
+How do I know this?
 Because “unmotivated people” are not trying to learn everything they can to become more valuable to themselves and others – and you are.
+Being intrinsically motivated is something your life depends on.

 Therefore, we realize the importance of explaining the 2 different types of motivation and how they affect your life.

-We know that you want to become more valuable to yourself and to others or you wouldn’t be reading this.
+I know that you want to become more valuable to yourself and others or you wouldn’t be reading this.
 The question is, why?

 That is the question we need to answer.
 Thousands of people are reading this article, and everyone is reading the same words – but, for different reasons.
-It is important that we get to the bottom of your mentality, and it is important that you understand your motives.
+We must get to the bottom of your mentality, and you must understand your motives.

-What motivates you to read this article?
+What motivates do you have to read this article?
 Why is the psychological aspect of your motivation important to you?
 Perhaps you don’t think that it is?

 Let’s look at the different types of motivation:

 We are born into this mentality.
 We enter this world with an overwhelming desire to “have things.”
-We find ourselves unhappy if we are not successful.
+We find ourselves unhappy if we are not successful (have things).
 So, we chase success – and we chase materialistic “things” to validate our success.

 Not only do we want to validate our success to ourselves, but we also want to validate our success to others (see what kind of car I am driving and where I live).
 Our society is extremely, extrinsically motivated.